pivoting

 Spanish

-How common is "pivot"?
+How common is "pivoting"?

 It appears most frequently in magazine texts and less often in other writings.